TryExceptElse/pysheetdata/README.md

 .a1 : returns the a1 style position of the cell within its sheet

-.position : returns the x, y position of the cell within its sheet (in this format, 'a1' = (0, 0)
+.position : returns the x, y position of the cell within its sheet.
+In this format, 'a1' = (0, 0)

 .cached_position : returns the position of the cell as it was loaded from the workbook